uswds/uswds-sandbox/README.md

 # USWDS Sandbox
 A Jekyll site for rapid web prototyping and testing new work with USWDS.
-This site is designed to run locally and on Federalist, if you have a [Federalist account](https://federalist.18f.gov).
+This site is designed to run locally and on [Federalist](https://federalist.18f.gov).

 ## Requirements
 - Node v16